 Research proposal applications are reviewed throughout the academic year, but summer reviews may take significantly longer.
 Principal investigators should submit their applications during the semester prior to the period in which they hope to begin their research.

 Before initiating a research project, investigators must receive appropriate education on the protection of human subjects.
 All investigators who will be involved in the proposed project must complete the NIH-sponsored "Protecting Human Research Participants" training course, available free online at the National Institute of Health website.
 The course takes approximately 2 hours to complete.

-The site's "completion certificate", printable upon completion of the course, is acceptable as documentation of training.
-Every investigator who will be involved in the project must submit a copy of their completion certificate as part of a complete application.
+The site's "completion certificate", printable (literal and digital) upon completion of the course, is acceptable as documentation of training.
+Every investigator who will be involved in the project (a) must be listed on the application and (b) must submit a copy of their completion certificate as part of a complete application.

 The Carroll College IRB accepts certifications earned within three years of applying to the IRB.

-Note: faculty directors of student research must also submit their human subjects certifications forms along with the applicaton packet.
+Note: All faculty directors of student research must also submit their human subjects certification forms along with the application packet.

 The first step in the application process is the compilation of an application packet, the contents of which will vary according to the proposed project.
 All application packets should include a completed Application for IRB Review of Human Subjects Research as well as ethics training course "completion certificates" for all investigators involved in the project.
 Listed below are additional forms and supporting documentation that should be included when appropriate:

 The principal investigator is responsible for completing all applicable forms as well as securing appropriate signatures.
 Proposals that are incomplete or unclear will be returned to the investigator for completion or clarification, thus delaying the review and approval process.

 Download the application packet here.